kubevirt/kubevirt.github.io/_posts/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads.md

 title: "NA KubeCon 2019 - KubeVirt Deep Dive: Virtualized GPU Workloads on KubeVirt - David Vossel, Red Hat & Vishesh Tanksale, NVIDIA"
 pub-date: February, 06
 pub-year: 2019
+tags: [kubecon, gpu, nvidia, gpu workloads, pass-through, passthru, kvm, qemu]
 ---

 In this [video](https://www.youtube.com/watch?v=Qejlyny0G58), David and Vishesh explore the architecture behind KubeVirt and how NVIDIA is leveraging that architecture to power GPU workloads on Kubernetes.
 Using NVIDIA’s GPU workloads as a case of study, they provide a focused view on how host device passthrough is accomplished with KubeVirt as well as providing some performance metrics comparing KubeVirt to standalone KVM.

 ## KubeVirt Intro

 David introduces the talk showing what KubeVirt is and what is not:

 - KubeVirt is not involved with managing AWS or GCP instances
 - KubeVirt is not a competitor to Firecracker or Kata containers
 - KubeVirt is not a container runtime replacement

 He likes to define KubeVirt as:

 > note ""
 > KubeVirt is a Kubernetes extension that allows running traditional VM workloads natively side by side with Container workloads.

 But why KubeVirt?

 - Already have on-premise solutions like OpenStack, oVirt
 - And then there's the public cloud, AWS, GCP, Azure
 - Why are we doing this VM management stuff yet again?